 Culturally Responsive Teaching is a pedagogy that recognizes the importance of including students’ culturally references in all aspects of learning.

-The significance of CRT is in that CRT provide framework and practical approach to instruct, make meaning, and discuss information in a way that is essential relevant learning.
+The significance of CRT is it provides framework and practical approach to instruct, make meaning, and discuss information in a way essential to relevant learning.
 CRT is a critical factor in what John Dewey (1938) describes as progressive education.

 "Traditional education did not have to face this problem; it could systematically dodge this responsibility.
 The school environment of desks, blackboards, a small schoolyard, was supposed to suffice.
 There was no demand that the teacher should become intimately acquainted with the conditions of the local community, physical, historical, economic, occupational etc., in order to utilize them as educational resources.
 A system of education based upon the necessary connection of education with experience must.. take these things constantly into account. ... upon the importance of the participation of the learner in the formation of the purposes which direct his activities in the learning process, just as there is no defect in traditional education greater than its failure to secure the active cooperation of the pupil in construction of the purposes involved in his studying."